intel-analytics/BigDL-2.x/docs/readthedocs/source/doc/Ray/QuickStart/ray-quickstart.md

 After the initialization, you can directly write Ray code inline with your Spark code, and run Ray programs on the underlying existing Big Data clusters.
 Ray [tasks](https://docs.ray.io/en/master/walkthrough.html#remote-functions-tasks) and [actors](https://docs.ray.io/en/master/actors.html) would be launched across the cluster.

 The following example uses actor handles to implement a parameter server example for distributed asynchronous stochastic gradient descent.
+This is a simple Ray example for demonstration purpose.
+Similarly, you can write other Ray applications as you wish.

 A parameter server is simply an object that stores the parameters (or "weights") of a machine learning model (this could be a neural network, a linear model, or something else).
 It exposes two methods: one for getting the parameters and one for updating the parameters.